 Porcelain countertops are definitely durable, but you’ll want to remember that they’re not indestructible.
-Manufacturers and retailers will tell you that you can chop and slice your vegetables directly on the surface of porcelain but it isn’t a good idea.
+Manufacturers and retailers will tell you that you can chop and slice your vegetables directly on the surface of porcelain but I don't think it's a good idea.

 Most of the time, porcelain does not need to be sealed because the glazing on porcelain already protects against liquid penetration.
-Still, specific brands of porcelain will benefit from sealing upon application.
+Still, specific brands of porcelain or unglazed porcelain will benefit from sealing upon application.

 So, sealing is rarely needed but just a point to clarify when purchasing porcelain.

-When comparing the cost of porcelain vs. granite or quartz countertops it comes down to all the variables.
+When comparing the cost of porcelain vs. granite or quartz countertops I found that it comes down to all the variables.
 One material will not always be more expensive or cheaper than the others.
-Specific quotes from installers are needed for your particular installation.
+Specific quotes from installers are needed for a particular installation.

 The good news about the cost of porcelain counters is that once installed, maintenance costs are extremely low.

-Choosing porcelain tiles instead of a porcelain slab will dramatically reduce the cost.
+Choosing porcelain tiles instead of a porcelain slab will dramatically reduce the cost per square foot.

 Disadvantages of porcelain counter tops generally revolve around their “skin deep beauty” — any chips or flaws will almost certainly be noticeable.
-It can also be difficult to find a qualified installer for porcelain.
+It can also be difficult to find a qualified installer for porcelain slabs.